 5.2.1 At the end of the Submissions Phase

-All Participants whose submissions have reached outstanding standards will be recognized with The Earth Prize Scholars distinction.
-All Scholars will be automatically invited to be part of The Earth Prize Alumni.
+The teams whose submissions have reached outstanding standards will be recognized with The Earth Prize Scholars distinction.

-5.4.1 At the end of the Finalists Phase
+5.4.1 At the end of the Scholars Phase

-During The Earth Prize Ceremony, The Earth Foundation team will announce The Earth Prize Winner and the three (3) The Earth Prize Runners-up.
-During the ceremony, the three (3) The Earth Prize Mentors and Educator of the Year will also be announced.
+During The Earth Prize Awards Ceremony, The Earth Foundation team will announce The Earth Prize Global Winner between the seven Regional Winners as voted by the public.
+During the event, the three (3) Mentors and three (3) Educators of the Year will also be announced.

 6.1 Registration Phase